Better map, better fishing? No doubt about it!

 “I had a C-MAP card for Lake Garcia that shows a lot of the areas with the harder bottom,” Lee explained to BassFan.com Editor Todd Ceisner.
 “Those are always great places to start.
 At Garcia, once you’re back in the [thick vegetation], you could tell it started running out of the hard bottom and those areas wouldn’t be as productive.”

 Previously, bottom-hardness map layers like the one Lee used were available only for waterbodies that C-MAP Genesis Edge subscribers mapped personally.
-But now, Genesis Edge subscribers can get bottom-hardness map layers for multiple select contour charts available for free download from C-MAP’s Social Map.
+But now, Genesis Edge subscribers can get bottom-hardness map layers for multiple select contour charts available for download from C-MAP’s Social Map.

 C-MAP’s color-coded bottom-hardness layer shows anglers the size shape of hard-bottom spawning and feeding areas overlayed atop 1-foot contour lines.
 Dark orange/pink areas show the hardest bottom; a lighter orange indicates the next-hardest bottom; tan is the next-hardest bottom; and pale yellow shows the softest-bottom areas.